mbaker21231/InstEvo/Writeup/AgeArea/AgeAreaSlides.md

 ---
 # Cultural Phylogenetics
-- Modeling cultural similarities and differences using Phylogenetic tools.
+- Modeling cultural evolution using Phylogenetic tools.
-- Very attractive approach - explicit consideration of path dependency.
+- Attractive and novel approach - explicit consideration of path dependency.
+Typical Econometric treatment a hammer in search of a nail?
 - Computational linguistics - direct means of phylogeny-building (Mace, 2006)
 - Atkinson and Gray (2006) example: Indo-European Tree.